Find Grad Schools

 50% Women

 University of Maine comes in at #14 on our list of the most popular colleges offering doctor's degrees in forestry.
 Roughly 11,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,640 per year, while in-state graduate students, on average, pay $9,738 per year.
-The forestry program at University of Maine awarded 2 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 2 people received their doctor's degree in forestry from UMaine.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #18